-McRae, the four-time MAAC Coach of the Year, has led Canisius to the conference tournament in each of the last nine seasons, the longest streak in the conference. in its most recent championship, the Griffs lost the first game, but reeled off five-straight victories, including a two-game championship round, to capture its second title.
-In 2013, Canisius won all three of its games in the MAAC Championship, including a walk-off 11-10 win in the title game, to win the program’s first conference championship.
+McRae, the four-time MAAC Coach of the Year, has led Canisius to the conference tournament in each of the last 10 seasons, the longest streak in the conference.
+In 2015, the Griffs lost the first game, but reeled off five-straight victories, including a two-game championship round, to capture its second title.
+In 2013, Canisius won all three of its games in the MAAC Championship, including a walk-off 11-10 win in the title game, to win the program's first conference championship.
 During the 2013 season, the Griffs:

-During the past seven seasons, the Golden Griffins have won 241 games, putting Canisius first in wins in the Northeast region.
+During the past eight seasons, the Golden Griffins have won 282 games, putting Canisius second in wins in the Northeast region.
 Accolades for the Griffs during that time include:

 Canisius has had nine players, including two draft-eligible juniors, associated with the program selected in the Major League Baseball Draft during the past six years.